Beuth-Erdelt/DBMS-Benchmarker/docs/Usecases.md

 },
 ```
 That is each simulated user counts the number of rows in table nations (five times per connection).
 We want to have 20 counts in total, so the simulated user (re)connects four times one after the other.
-The first 5 and the last 5 of the 20 runs are not taken into account for evaluation.
 The result sets will be truncated to 4 decimals, sorted and compared.
 The result set of the first run will be stored to disk as a pickled pandas dataframe.
 The time for connection, execution and data transfer will be measured.